TamsilAmani/truck-driver-logger/README.md

 - 🗺️ Interactive map view for routes
 - ⏰ Hours of Service (HOS) compliance tracking
 - 📊 Trip summaries and results
+- 🗓️ Splitting Daily Logger sheets for each day
 - 📱 Responsive UI for desktop

 ## 🛠️ Tech Stack